dvargas92495/terraform-aws-cron-job/README.md

 ## Inputs

 - `lambdas` are the list of lambdas that run on this schedule.
-- `rule_name` is name given to the cloudwatch event rule.
+- `rule_name` is the name given to the cloudwatch event rule.
+- `schedule` is the schedule expression to pass to the cloudwatch event rule.
 - `tags` tags to add on to lambdas

 ## Output